General Information on Smalltooth Sawfish

 Biology and Ecology

-Biologists know little detailed information about smalltooth sawfish biology and ecology, but research has increased in the last decade.
-Smalltooth sawfish can grow very large, up to 18 feet (5.5 meters) long and 700 pounds (315 kilograms).
-They have 22 to 29 unpaired teeth on each side of the rostrum (saw); males typically have more than females.
+Biologists still have a lot to learn about smalltooth sawfish biology and ecology, but research conducted over the last two decades has improved our understanding of the species.
+Smalltooth sawfish can grow very large, up to 17 feet (5.2 meters) long and 700 pounds (315 kilograms).
+They have 21 to 30 unpaired teeth on each side of the rostrum (saw); males typically have more rostral teeth than females.
 If completely lost, the teeth are not replaced; if teeth are only chipped and their bases are intact, they will continue to grow as the animal grows.
-Smalltooth sawfish of all sizes are thought to feed primarily on ray-finned fishes such as mullet, using the rostrum (saw) to slash through schools of fish, stunning them before they are consumed.
+Smalltooth sawfish of all sizes feed primarily on fishes such as mullet and rays, using the rostrum (saw) to slash through schools of fish, stunning them before they are consumed.

-Biologists are not certain of the size of smalltooth sawfish at maturity, but males appear to mature around eight feet long and females likely reach maturity at larger sizes – at least 10 feet (3 meters) long.
 Like other rays and sharks, sawfish take several years to reach maturity and are long-lived.
-Biologists know little about the species’ reproductive cycle, but preliminary data indicates that females reproduce every other year and return to the same nurseries to give birth.
-Smalltooth sawfish have internal fertilization, and embryos grow inside the mother until they are born alive.
-Biologists don’t know the length of the smalltooth sawfish’s gestation period, but the largetooth sawfish (Pristis pristis) has a gestation period of approximately five months.
+Biologists are not certain of the size of smalltooth sawfish at maturity, but males appear to mature around 11 feet long (3.4 m) and females likely reach maturity at larger sizes—around 12 feet long (3.8 m).
+Females reproduce every other year and return to the same nurseries to give birth.
+Like other rays and sharks, smalltooth sawfish have internal fertilization, and embryos grow inside the mother until they are born alive.
+Biologists estimate the length of the smalltooth sawfish’s gestation period to be 12 months.

 Smalltooth sawfish in Florida waters give birth primarily in April and May.
-Females can give birth to up to 20 young measuring 2 to 2.7 feet (0.6 to 0.8 meters) long.
-Prior to birth, the calcified teeth on the rostrum (saw) are covered in tissue to prevent injury to the mother.
+Females can give birth to approximately 7–14 young measuring 2 to 2.7 feet (0.6 to 0.8 meters) long.
+Prior to birth, the calcified teeth on the rostrum (saw) are covered in tissue to prevent injury to siblings and the mother.
 The tissue covering the teeth completely disappears about two weeks after birth so the young sawfish can feed effectively and defend themselves.

 Juvenile smalltooth sawfish most often inhabit brackish water within a mile of land.
-They can be found in a wide range of habitats, including mud bottoms, sand bottoms, oyster bars, red mangrove shorelines, docks, seawall-lined canals and piers.
+They can be found in a wide range of habitats, including mud bottoms, sand bottoms, oyster bars, red mangrove shorelines, seawall-lined canals, and near piers.
 Juveniles will also travel many miles up rivers if freshwater inflow is reduced.
-Sawfish use some portions of their nurseries, called hotspots, for months at a time, and researchers have observed movement between hotspots when environmental conditions such as changes in river flow cause them to relocate within the nursery.
+Sawfish use some portions of their nurseries, called nursery hotspots, for months at a time, and researchers have observed movement between these hotspots when environmental conditions such as changes in river flow cause them to relocate within the nursery.

 Fish and Wildlife Research Institute biologists are trying to determine what habitats smalltooth sawfish use, how long they use them, and if habitat use patterns are similar in different areas of the species’ current range.
 Anglers and boaters are encouraged to help with this research by reporting smalltooth sawfish encounters to Report Sawfish Sightings for Science.